18F/18f.gsa.gov/_posts/2022-07-12-content-design-ada.md

 Our partners at the Department of Justice continue to iterate on the site, developing new, plain-language content that aligns with the product vision and incorporates user feedback.
 The challenge continues as well: writing for action while avoiding oversimplification of the law.
 It’s among the most difficult and rewarding aspects of writing in a legal context.

-_18F launch team: Allison Norman, Michael King, Ryan Johnson, Joe Krzystan, Olesya Minina, Aviva Oskow, Kevin Mori, Colin Murphy, Brian Hurst, Austin Hernandez, Rebecca Refoy, Miatta Myers, Norah Maki, and Laura Poncé_
+_18F launch team: Allison Norman, Michael King, Laura Poncé, Ryan Johnson, Joe Krzystan, Olesya Minina, Aviva Oskow, Kevin Mori, Brian Hurst, Austin Hernandez, Rebecca Refoy, Miatta Myers, Norah Maki, and Colin Murphy_